 Given this state of affairs, a next point to consider is that, caught in a trap of chasing outer wealth and denying inner poverty, it becomes impossible for those who are actually materially wealthy to truly help those who are not.
 Sure, we may donate some money every now and then, we may even (like Jim) be particularly generous in this regard.
 This is great and to be encouraged.
 But at a deeper level, to the extent that we are not fully in touch with our own experience of inner poverty, we remain afraid of poverty.
 We don’t yet see it is a universal human experience, shared (in one way or another) by us all.
 We are frightened of it, and thus do not want to experience it.

 Psychodynamic theory tells us that any aspect of ourselves we are afraid of we tend to ‘project’ i.e. see out in the world as ‘not us.’
 So in this case, we divide the world up into ‘the poor’ and everyone else.
-There is of course some real truth here.
+This is in no way to deny the reality of material poverty in the world.
 There is no question that many do suffer materially, lacking basic money and material goods.
 That is not in question.
-However, as long as those who do have material wealth are unconsciously afraid of their own inner experience of poverty, and unwilling to make contact with it internally, two patterns of behaviour arise:
+However, as long as those who do have material wealth remain unconsciously afraid of their own inner experience of poverty, and unwilling to make contact with it internally, two patterns of behaviour arise:

 ‘Othering’ the poor:

-First, they will find it harder to see their shared humanity, their fundamental equality with those they see as poor.
-To truly see, as Jim might say, that ‘there but for the grace of God go I.’ By othering the poor, by choosing to believe that they are in some way really different to us, we create a painful distance that ultimately blocks compassion and connection.
+First, they will find it harder to see their shared humanity, their fundamental equality with those they see ‘out there’ as poor.
+To truly see, as Jim might say, that ‘there but for the grace of God go I.’ By othering the poor, by choosing to believe that they are in some way really different, people create a painful distance that ultimately blocks compassion and connection.
 There is much social psychology research that this is precisely what happens.
-For example I may (because of unconscious projection) believe that people are poor because on some level and in some way they are deficient, lazy, stupid (i.e. certainly ‘not like me’).
-If I am materially wealthy, I may believe that this is not through my good fortune, the grace of God, the conditions of my society and specifics of my upbringing, but through some individual self effort.
+For example I may (because of my own unconscious projection) believe that people are poor because on some level and in some way they are deficient, lazy, stupid (i.e. certainly ‘not like me’).
+If I am materially wealthy, I may well believe that this is not through my good fortune, the grace of God, the structural conditions of my society and specifics of my upbringing, but through some individual self effort.
 I will be cutting myself of from the deeper truth of the interconnected web of life and events.
 Thus by unconsciously denying my own inner poverty I end up creating and solidifying the story of us and them in regard to the poor.

 Limiting natural generosity:

 In each case, I continue to fail to see, or even consider, that my poverty is ultimately an inner experience.
-This pattern makes it impossible for me to do anything other than try to gather in more and more material and financial wealth, in the form of savings, pensions, investments, property etc. A certain privileged section of society calls this ‘sensible financial management’ and it is.
+This unconscious pattern makes it impossible for me to do anything other than try to gather in more and more material and financial wealth, in the form of savings, pensions, investments, property etc. A certain privileged section of society calls this ‘sensible financial management’ and it is.
 We could equally choose to call it anxiety fuelled displacement activity.
-It is a deeper reason why we create systems and structures that allow the rich to get richer, even when they cannot possibly spend all their money in a lifetime.
+It is a deeper reason why those who have resource and financial wealth create systems and structures that allow the rich to get richer, even when they cannot possibly spend all their money in a lifetime.

 The inner dimensions of wealth and poverty: